 We strongly recommend that farmers plant only a few acres of hemp for their first season, or even just a single acre.
 Planting a small amount of acreage will help farmers understand how much labor they need per acre of hemp, so they can scale up appropriately when they plant more next year.
 Also, planting a single acre of hemp lets farmers experiment with growing techniques and helps them understand how hemp performs on their farm before making a large investment in the crop.

 Some farmers send their hemp biomass directly to a processor after harvesting, but many choose to dry and cure the hemp on their property before this step.
+Again, your choice for drying and curing hemp will largely be dictated by whether you are growing flowers or biomass.
 Drying the hemp helps lock in the hemp’s quality and potency.
 If a hemp plant isn’t cured properly, it could grow mold or lower the quality (and overall market value) of the product.

 Drying is another part of the hemp harvesting process where farmers use different methods and are actively experimenting to improve their outcomes.
 All farmers will agree that drying requires a drying facility.
 This should be a roofed structure with good ventilation.
 Many farmers use a barn, shed, or warehouse to serve as their drying facility.